abelbarreira/plan_mauritius/plan_mauritius.md

 So, next actions has to be done:

-1. Final checks of **apartments** availabilities and do the simulation of the booking.
-2. Final checks of the **flights** availabilities and prices.
-3. Book the flights to go to there.
-4. Book the **apartments** (both).
+1. Book the **apartments** (both).
-5. Save the dates in the office.
+2. Save the dates in the office.
-6. Check COVID restrictions and/or certificates.
+3. Check COVID restrictions and/or certificates.

 ## References